Mavs trade into draft, get G League's Hardy at 37 from Kings - WHIZ News

 The trade for Wood was the second big move for Harrison since taking over for Donnie Nelson after the 2020-21 season.
 Harrison’s first splash was sending Kristaps Porzingis to Washington before the trade deadline in February in a deal that ended the effort to create a unique European pairing with superstar point guard Luka Doncic.

-The Mavericks didn’t have a pick in last summer’s draft in part because they sent that first-round pick to New York in the deal that brought Porzingis to Dallas.
+The Mavericks didn’t have a pick in last summer’s draft in part because they sent that first-round selection to New York in the deal that brought Porzingis to Dallas.

-King chose the G League Ignite over the college route after a high school career in Nevada, taking a long-range shooting reputation into the developmental league and averaging 19.8 points while shooting just 38%.

 Hardy will have difficulty breaking into the rotation of shooting guards in a backcourt led by Doncic.